Hyperpilotio/analyzer/README.md

 		make docker-test

-#### Configurations:
+#### Configuration:
-MongoDB account info is located at "analyzer/analyzer/settings.py"
+configuration file is located in 'config.json'

+#### Prerequisite:
+In order to connect to database, connecting to VPN is needed for now.